Nove, Donetsk Oblast

 Nove (Нове; Новое) is a rural settlement (selyshche) in Kramatorsk Raion in Donetsk Oblast of eastern Ukraine.

 History

 Russian invasion of Ukraine

 The village came under attack by Russian forces in 2022, during the Russian invasion of Ukraine, and was recaptured by Ukrainian forces in the end of September the same year.
 The settlement was again captured by Russian forces in April 2025.

+In August 2026, the ISW reported that Ukrainian forces had likely retaken the settlement.